ErasmusMC-Bioinformatics/AMR-Galaxy-workflows/docs/index.md

 | Miniasm/Minimap/Racon   | Superseded by Unicycler workflows                |         |

-Note: The Unicycler tool runs multiple rounds of Miniasm/Minimap/Racon, until no furhter improvement is found.
-The Miniasm/Minimap/Racon workflow listed in this table does only one such round and is provided here for testing and comparison purposes, but in most cases the Unicycler pipeline will be preferred.
+**Note:** The Unicycler tool runs multiple rounds of Miniasm/Minimap/Racon, until no furhter improvement is found.
+The Miniasm/Minimap/Racon workflow listed in this table does only one such round and is provided here for testing and comparison purposes.
+In most cases the Unicycler pipeline will be preferred.

 ## Running the pipelines